X16Community/x16-smc/README.md

 update.

 When the update is done the bootloader waits in an infinite loop for the user to remove power from the whole system.
-The SMC will reboot to the new firmware as power is reconnected.
+The SMC reboots to the new firmware as power is reconnected.

 # Unbricking the SMC